 Last day of registration is 15 June, 2019

-If you want to hold an oral presentation in the Internship Seminar during the winter semester 2018/19 you must register at the latest by 31 December, 2018, using the form provided here.
-In the event that all slots are already booked, please send an email to Dr. Kathrin Ruf by 31 December, 2018 at the latest; you'll than be informed concerning your presentation in winter semester in the second week of January at the latest.
+If you want to hold an oral presentation in the Internship Seminar during the summer semester 2019 you must register at the latest by 15 June, 2019, using the form provided here.
+In the event that all slots are already booked, please send an email to Dr. Kathrin Ruf by 15 June, 2019 at the latest; you'll than be informed concerning your presentation in winter semester in the second week of January at the latest.

 Open slots can still be booked after the last day of registration but additional slots will no longer be offered.